aureus123/catalogs/results/README.md

 ### 4. Conversion between magnitude scales

 When magnitudes are compared between BD/CD and PPM catalog, a simple transformation is computed with an unweighted least-squares adjustment.
 For BD a quadratic fit was performed over 1412 stars.
-For CD, a quadratic fit per volume was performed (11659 stars for first, 11796 for 2nd., 9620 for 3rd., 7672 for 4th. and 7372 for the last volume), see function `compVmagToCDmag` in file *trig.cpp*.
+For CD, a quadratic fit per volume was performed (11659 stars for the first, 11796 for 2nd., 9620 for 3rd., 7672 for 4th. and 7372 for the last volume), see function `compVmagToCDmag` in file *trig.cpp*.
 Preparation of data and adjustment are processed by *mag_bd* and *mag_cd* tools, and *compute_mag.m* Matlab script.

 As an alternative, it was tested a different regression method.
 Instead of using individual visual magnitudes of CD where each cross-identification weights the same, these magnitudes were grouped in a scale, as it is explained below.
 For a given magnitude value, the tool finds all PPM stars that matches CD stars having that magnitude, and compute an average among them.
 Then, the regression is made